 Battery Life & Charging

 Fortunately, iPhone 5s is still to be found on official Apple site so I could check the official battery life.
 The site states that iPhone 5s’ battery is supposed to provide the user with 10 hours of talk time and 250 hours of standby time.
 I have a hard time to remember this being true even when it was new.
 So what about the 2-year-old iPhone?
 Well, I could not complain at this point of time.
 Battery charges pretty quickly compared to some other brands that my relatives own.
 It charges in about an hour and if not used constantly keeps for about a day.
 After certain period of time you willingly or unwillingly get into a habit of plugging in your phone for the night.
 The only drawback I have noticed when the winter came is that it does not make friends with cold.
 Little below zero and it gets paralyzed and turns off.
+Here you can read more about the technical features of iPhone 5S.

 Performance & Design